Nit-nit/Hazy/README.md

 > [Experimental branch](https://github.com/Nit-nit/hazy/tree/Experimental) contains beta tests from other contributors.

-> [Explained branch](https://github.com/Nit-nit/hazy/tree/Explained) contains explained version of code for beginners, explained branch is strictly not allowed to be merged.
+> [Explained branch](https://github.com/Nit-nit/hazy/tree/Explained) contains explained version of code for beginners, this branch is strictly not allowed to be merged.